When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dr. Leah Alexander, MD, FAAP

-If you choose to bathe your baby every night before bed, keep it short.
-The water should be lukewarm, and you should only use cleansers or soap right at the end to minimize the exposure.
+If you choose to bathe your baby nightly for the routine, keep it short.
+Use lukewarm water and save the soap for the very end to minimize exposure.

 Newborn Baths